TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 :url: https://embed.grasple.com/exercises/e9044c04-4bfb-474e-8823-bff6449b92ab?id=92210
 :label: grasple_exercise_6_2_10
 :dropdown:
-:description:  To find the the geometric multiplicity of the single eigenvalue of an almost diagonal matrix $A$.
+:description:  To find the geometric multiplicity of the single eigenvalue of an almost diagonal matrix $A$.

 ::::::